prestodb/tempto/README.md

 log4j.category.org.reflections=WARN
 ```

-With this appender for each test suite run new logs directory is created within /tmp/testlogs.
+With this appender for each test suite run new logs directory is created within /tmp/tempto_logs.
 Name of directory
-corresponds to time when test framework is run (e.g. /tmp/testlogs/2015-04-22_15-23-09).
+corresponds to time when Tempto is run (e.g. /tmp/tempto_logs/2015-04-22_15-23-09).
 Log messages coming from different tests are logged to separate files.

 Example contents of log directory: